Jonhy-D/hub-backend/README.md

 This is the entity relationship diagram of the hub entertainment mega project database according to my point of view.

 ![Entity-Relationship Diagram Image](/public/Entity-Relationship.webp)

+## Process

+- First I created the tables that were the main ones that were users, movies and series.
+- After having created those tables to be able to store those items, then I had to see the functions of my application to be able to make the other tables that are the user's favorites and Since in MySQL there are relationship tables.
+- I had to think about how the user relates to those tables and thus create the other tables of favorite movies and favorite series.